Taking a Comprehensive Approach to Container Security in 2018

 Developer <> Security team

-One of the challenges is the current disconnect between DevOps and security priorities.
+One of the challenges is still the disconnect between DevOps and security priorities.
 DevOps’ main mission is to get the product out as fast as possible with as little maintenance as possible, and security is a necessary evil.
 Security teams on the other hand, lack visibility and have difficulty validating containers leading up to and during production.

 In enterprise environments, goodwill on both sides can only go so far.
 Security must fulfill stringent requirements for compliance, reporting and threat mitigation.
 “Best effort” is often not enough, and full visibility is required.